dnp1204/daily-code-challenge/README.md

 ---

-## Problem 271 -  Netflix
+## Problem 271 -  Netflix [Difficulty: Hard]

-Given a sorted list of integers of length N, determine if an element x is in the list without performing any multiplication, division, or bit-shift operations.
+Given a sorted list of integers of length `N`, determine if an element `x` is in the list without performing any multiplication, division, or bit-shift operations.

-Do this in O(log N) time.
+Do this in `O(log N)` time.

 [See Solution](/problems/200-299/problem-271.js)